Our instructors have taught over 1000 students over the past 9 years.

 5. How does the program release the courses?

-If you are a full pay student, the entire course is available upon receipt of payment.
-If you are on a monthly payment plan, courses are released as monthly payments are received.
+If you are a monthly unlimited access subscription student, the entire course is available upon receipt of payment.
+If you are on a monthly payment plan, courses are released as monthly when payments are received.

 6. How long will it take to complete the course?